pytest-dev/pytest-timeout/README.rst

   thread to avoid crash.
 - Fix pycharm debugger detection so timeouts are not triggered during debugger usage.
-- Dropped support for Python 2, minimum pytest version upported is 5.0.0.
+- Dropped support for Python 2, minimum pytest version supported is 5.0.0.

 1.4.2
 -----